EliotVU/Forms/README.md

 Forms
 =====
-Forms is a very easy to use Game User Interface framework.
+Forms is a graphical user interface(GUI) framework purely programmed in UnrealScript independent of Scaleforms and UIScene.
+Inspired by the OOP and subobjects semantics of the Unreal Engine 2 GUIs framework.

-This frameworks delivers you all of the most common controls you will ever need in your game's menu.
+This framework will give you most of the common GUI building components of which:

+  Page, Button, Dialog, Tab Control, Label, and many more!

 Forms in action:
 ![Potention](http://cloud.steampowered.com/ugc/540677266034363535/8F08FE0DA245238DDAE1250622ADF9E078294B0E/)